LeKhan9/MMRS--SoftwareForSociety/README.md

 3) four digit SSN
 4) four digit ID
 5) last 10 ideas
-6) an average of the ratings oflast 10 ideas
+6) an average of the ratings of last 10 ideas

 Ideas are composed of:
 1) Idea number